-- (i) The use of quoted market prices or dealer quotes for similar instruments - (ii) The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable yield curves. - (iii) the fair value of forward foreign exchange contracts are determined using forward exchange rates at the Balance Sheet date - (iv) The fair value of foreign currency option contracts is determined using the Black Scholes valuation model. - (v) The fair value of the remaining financial instruments is determined using discounted cash flow analysis. - (vi) All of the resulting fair value estimates are included in level 1 and 2.
+- $(i) \qquad \text{The use of quoted market prices or dealer quotes for similar instruments} \\$ - (ii) The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable yield curves. - (iii) the fair value of forward foreign exchange contracts are determined using forward exchange rates at the Balance Sheet date c Valuation processes d Fair value of financial assets and liabilities measured at amortised cost

+- (iv) The fair value of foreign currency option contracts is determined using the Black Scholes valuation model. - (v) The fair value of the remaining financial instruments is determined using discounted cash flow analysis. - (vi) All of the resulting fair value estimates are included in level 1 and 2.